-110.1 General.
-Construction or work for which a permit is required shall be subject to inspection by the building official and such construction or work shall remain accessible and exposed for inspection purposes until approved.
-Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other City ordinances.
-Inspections presuming to give authority to violate or cancel the provisions of this code or of other City ordinances shall not be valid.
-It shall be the duty of the owner or the owner's authorized agent to cause the work to remain accessible and exposed for inspection purposes.
-The building official shall be permitted to require a boundary line survey prepared by a qualified surveyor whenever the boundary lines cannot be readily determined in the field.
-Neither the building official nor the City shall be liable for expense entailed in the removal or replacement of any material required to allow inspection.
+[A] 110.1 General.
+Construction or work for which a permit is required shall be subject to inspection by the building official and such construction or work shall remain exposed and provided with access for inspection purposes until approved.
+Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other ordinances of the jurisdiction.
+Inspections presuming to give authority to violate or cancel the provisions of this code or of other ordinances of the jurisdiction shall not be valid.
+It shall be the duty of the owner or the owner's authorized agent to cause the work to remain exposed and provided with access for inspection purposes.
+Neither the building official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material required to allow inspection.